AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Problem Formulation

-\textbf{Entity Trigger.}\quad \citeauthor{lin-etal-2020-triggerner} (2020) introduce the concept of ``entity trigger,'' a novel form of explanatory annotation for NER, which is defined as a group of words that can help explain the recognition process of an entity in the sentence.
-For example, in Figure~\ref{fig:trigexample}, ``\textit{had ... dinner at}'' and ``\textit{where the food}'' are two distinct triggers associated with the \textsc{Restaurant} entity ``Sunnongdan.''
-These explanatory cue phrases enable NER models to interpret a particular prediction and help them to generalize in a low-resource learning setting.
-Formally, given a particular NER example $(\mathbf{x},\mathbf{y})$, we have $T$ denoting the set of entity triggers for that example.
+\paragraph{Entity Trigger} Extending from extractive rationales for text classification~\cite{deyoung-etal-2020-eraser,jain-etal-2020-learning}, an \textit{entity trigger} is a form of extractive explanatory annotation for NER, defined as \textit{a group of words that help explain the recognition process of an entity mentioned in the sentence}~\cite{lin-etal-2020-triggerner}.
+For example, in Figure~\ref{fig:trigexample}, ``\textit{had ... dinner at}'' and ``\textit{where the food}'' are two distinct triggers associated with the \textsc{Restaurant} entity ``\textit{Sunnongdan}".
+Formally, given a labeled NER instance $(\mathbf{x},\mathbf{y})$, we use $T$ to denote the set of entity triggers for this instance.
 Each trigger $t_{i}\in T$ is associated with an entity $e$ and a set of word indices $\{w_{i}\}$.
-That is, $t = (\{w_1, w_2, \dots \} \rightarrow e)$ represents an entity trigger, e.g., $t_1=\{2,5,6\}\rightarrow e$ in Figure~\ref{fig:trigexample}.
+That is, $t = (\{w_1, w_2, \dots \} \rightarrow e)$ represents an entity trigger.
+For example, in Figure~\ref{fig:trigexample}, $t_1=\{2,5,6\}$ is an entity trigger identified for entity ``\textit{Sunnongdan}" in the sentence.
 A \textit{trigger-labeled NER dataset}, $\mathcal{D}_{T}= \{(\mathbf{x_i}, \mathbf{y_i}, T(\mathbf{x_i},\mathbf{y_i}))\}$, consists of examples in a labeled NER dataset $\mathcal{D}_L$ with their associated entity triggers.

-\textbf{Our goal.}\quad Prior works mainly focus on creating $\mathcal{D}_T$ via manual annotation.
-Although trigger-labeled human annotations are cost-effective than entity-only annotations, they are still expensive and need domain experts for specialized domains.
-Therefore, in this work, we focus on how to \textit{automatically} create such a trigger-labeled dataset $\mathcal{D}_{T}$ from $\mathcal{D}_{L}$ without manual effort, and then we propose a more label-efficient learning framework to use such $\mathcal{D}_{T}$ to improve NER models.
+\paragraph{Problem Definition} We focus on the problem of how to \textit{automatically} extract entity triggers to create a trigger-labeled dataset $\mathcal{D}_{T}$ from $\mathcal{D}_{L}$ without manual effort and to cost-effectively train a NER model using $\mathcal{D}_{T}$.
+Here, we aim to achieve better performance and robustness over existing NER models using the same amount of training instances.
+Moreover, to check the quality of the automatically extracted triggers, we compare with the model using human-labeled triggers.